jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Create and Activate a Virtual Environment.rst

     idev -N 1 -n 1 -p rtx-dev -t 02:00:00

 This will request a **single compute node (-N 1 -n 1)** in the **rtx-dev** partition/queue **(-p)** for a time length of **two hours (-t 02:00:00).**
-The rtx-dev queue is specifically for the NVIDIA RTX-5000 GPU compute nodes on Frontera systems, which are compatible with CUDA and Pytorch by extension.
+The rtx-dev queue is specifically for the NVIDIA RTX-5000 GPU compute nodes on Frontera systems, which are compatible with CUDA and pytorch by extension.
 To determine the queues and hardware specifications of TACC's HPC systems, see our `website <https://tacc.utexas.edu/systems/all/>`_ for more information.

 When you request a node through idev, you will be taken to a loading screen.
 After your idev session starts, your current working directory will look like: